joaomatossilva/joaomatossilva.github.io/_posts/2024-02-20-fixing-the-generic-repository.md

 My advice is keep it simple, and if you're already using EntityFramework, you don't need to abstract it.

 If you don't feel up to writing your own queries, and don't feel up to reinventing the wheel, take a look at [Ardalis Specification](https://specification.ardalis.com/) nuget package.
+It follows a little different signature as this examples, but is way neater.
 It's pretty cool!